jon-choi/hack-a-paint/README.md

 ## Deployed Version

-The deployed version of the website can be found [Here](https://mintbean-pixapaint.netlify.app).
+The deployed version of the website can be found [here](https://mintbean-pixapaint.netlify.app).

 ## Development Mode

-Clone the project and run `npm install` to install dependencies.
+If you'd like to run the app in development mode, clone the project and run `npm install` to install dependencies.
-To run the app in development mode simply run `npm start`
+Once all dependencies have been installed, simply run `npm start` to run the project.

 ## Dependencies

 - React
+- React Router
 - Styled Components
+- JavaScript
+- HTML
+- CSS

 ## Demo